Taira no Koremori

 Sammichūjō Koremori woodblock print by Utagawa Yoshitora, 1866.

-Taira no Koremori (平 維盛) (1158 – after 1185) was one of the Taira clan's commanders and military lord during the Genpei War of the late Heian period of Japanese history.
-He was the only child of Taira no Shigemori, who was the eldest regent and heir of Taira no Kiyomori.
+Taira no Koremori (平 維盛) (1158 – 1184) was one of the Taira clan's commanders and military lord during the Genpei War of the late Heian period of Japanese history.
+He was the eldest child of Taira no Shigemori, who was the eldest regent and heir of Taira no Kiyomori.

 Early life

 Taira no Koremori was born in 1158.
 In contrast to his father, who was a warrior focused on battle, he grew up to be a young civil nobleman who enjoyed poetry and music.

 Genpei War

 During the Genpei War, Koremori lost the Battle of Fujikawa in 1180.
 He invaded Echizen Province three years later, taking Hiuchiyama and several other of Minamoto no Yoshinaka's strongholds.
 However, Yoshinaka was able to take back the strongholds and defeat Koremori during the Battle of Kurikara Pass.

-Koremori fled the Heike headquarters during the Battle of Yashima in 1185, and sought to reunite with his family left behind in the capital.
-However, along the way back he met the priest Takiguchi, formerly Saito Tokiyori, on Mount Kōya and became a monk.
-The rumor later spread that he had boarded a boat at Hama-no-miya and set out to sea where he drowned.
+In 1184, Koremori slipped out of the Heike headquarters in Yashima, seeking to reunite with his family left behind in the capital.
+According to an account in the Heike Monogatari, fearing capture by Minamoto allies, he reluctantly turned back.
+Travelling to Mount Kōya instead, he met the priest Takiguchi (formerly Saito Tokiyori) and became a monk.
+He then completed the Kumano Kodō pilgrimage, boarded a boat at Hamanomiya-oji, and jumped into the sea.